yonyalva/casting-agency/README.md

 Sample accounts for each role have been created and provided or can be provided in private message

+*** if needed, the JWT tokens can be found while the user is logged, under Chrome Developers Tools > Application > Local Storage

 ### Frontend application depencies: Node and NPM: from https://nodejs.com/en/download

 within the frontend directory in your terminal, run: